CiscoDevIoT/gateway-python-sdk/README.md

 ```
 thing = Thing("thing-id", "thing-name", "thing-kind")
 ```
+You can only use Thing as either an input component(sensor) or an output component.
+If your thing has both properties and actions, it acts as an input component.

-Add a property to the thing
+(1) Input: Add a property to the thing
 ```
 property = Property("variable_name", PropertyType.INT, 0)
 thing.add_property(property);
 ```

-Add an action to the thing
+(2) Output: Add an action to the thing
 ```
 thing.add_action("sameple_action")
 def custom_function():